An interview with Thorsten Tetz

 It was clear to me that I did not wish to keep my job as a nurse until I collected my old age pension.
 In the search for alternatives, a happy coincidence gave me the opportunity to work for the bagpipe maker Olle Geris.
 I was at Olle’s workshop having some maintenance work done on my instrument and Olle complained that there was so much to do.
 So, I asked him why not employ someone?
 And that is how it turned out that at the end of 2010 I worked for the first time in a bagpipe workshop.
 At that time, I had been playing bagpipe for about 10 years and also taken part in reed making courses and had maintained my own instruments.
 I worked with Olle Geris for a few months where I learned woodturning and how to sew a bag by hand, but mainly it was about making reeds, making reeds and making reeds.
 Without this excellent groundwork I would not have managed to make the step to becoming an independent bagpipe maker.

-At the time I was still living in Katzem but then I moved to Tübingen in Southwest Germany to be with my then girlfriend, and present wife, Anne - who is also a woodwind instrument maker.
+At the time I was still living in Katzem but then I moved to Tübingen in Southwest Germany to be with my then girlfriend, and now wife Anne, who is also a woodwind instrument maker.
 In Tübingen there was a house big enough for both of us and space for my fledgling workshop with a lathe and some other small machines.
 In 2014 I became self-employed and started my own business.
 We lived there for five years while I worked in my small workshop.

 How did you come to have a joint workshop in Katzen in the west of Germany?